 - Central fireplaces

-Popularized in the mid-1950s, Midcentury modern homes have a recognizable and unique style, mostly characterized by their large glass windows and open spaces/floor plans.
+Popularized in the mid-1950s, mid-century modern homes have a recognizable and unique style, mostly characterized by large glass windows and open spaces and floor plans.
 The large windows and general openness are meant to minimize the space between the home and nature.
-The simple, but irregular shapes of midcentury modern homes create asymmetrical features and angular structures.
+The simple, but irregular shapes of mid-century modern homes create asymmetrical features and angular structures.